easystats/easystats/README.md

 -   **Can *easystats* be useful to advanced users and/or developers?**

-Yes, definitely! **easystats** is built in terms of modules that are general enough so that they can be used inside of other packages.
-For instance, the *insight* package is made to easily implement support for post-processing of all the models and packages under the sun.
-We use it in all the easystats packages, but it also used for instance in [**ggstatsplot**](https://github.com/IndrajeetPatil/ggstatsplot), [**ggeffects**](https://github.com/strengejacke/ggeffects), and more.
+Yes, definitely! **easystats** is built in terms of modules that are general enough to be used inside other packages.
+For instance, the *insight* package is made to easily implement support for post-processing of pretty much all regression model packages under the sun.
+We use it in all the *easystats* packages, but it also used for instance in [**ggstatsplot**](https://github.com/IndrajeetPatil/ggstatsplot), [**ggeffects**](https://github.com/strengejacke/ggeffects), and more.

 **So why not in yours**?

-Moreover, the easystats packages are very lightweight, with a minimal set of dependencies, which again makes it great if you want to rely on them.
+Moreover, the *easystats* packages are very lightweight, with a minimal set of dependencies, which again makes it great if you want to rely on them.

 ## Installation